 I’m done wringing my hands.
 I’m asking God to use me to help tell a different story in our community.
 A story where women find acceptance, grace and ongoing support through local churches.
 I’m channeling all my energy and yes, even my anger, into seeing Christians adopt a new ProGrace approach to unplanned pregnancy and abortion.

-Of course we need to be angry when laws are broken and human rights violated.
-And by all means, Planned Parenthood needs to abide by the law in how they run their organization.
+Of course we need to be angry when laws are broken and human rights are violated.
+By all means, Planned Parenthood needs to abide by the law as they run their organization.

 At the same time, here is my request: let’s direct our anger to the true enemy behind all this.
 Let’s be angry that there is an enemy whispering to women that all they face is stigma and scarcity if they continue an unplanned pregnancy.
 Let’s be angry that, until now, the Church has had no visible response that challenges this perception.

 Will you stay angry long after the Planned Parenthood story has faded from the news?
 Will you join with us to bring a ProGrace response that addresses the systemic issues behind abortion so that God can shift this entire issue?

 by Angie Weszely, CEO & Co-Founder of ProGrace